 Present and Future Medical Bills

 You may be entitled to receive compensation for past, present, and future medical treatment.
-Medical expenses may include hospital stays, physical therapy, or any cost incurred in the treatment of an injury caused by the distracted driving accident.
+Medical expenses may include hospital stays, physical therapy, or any cost incurred in the treatment of an injury caused by a distracted driving accident.

 Rehabilitation and Physical Therapy

-An accident a distracted driver caused can lead to all types of injuries, many resulting in long-term medical care.
+An accident a distracted driver causes can lead to all types of injuries, many resulting in long-term medical care.
 This can include physical therapy and rehabilitation services.
 You may be able to receive compensation from your insurance company for your current medical bills and future medical expenses required for your ongoing care.

 Lost Wages and Lost Earning Capacity